ibm-cloud-docs/cephaas/sds_manage_hosts.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing hosts
+# Updating hosts
-{: #managing-sds-hosts}
+{: #Updating-sds-hosts}

-You can manage hosts in the UI, from the CLI, or with the API.
+You can update hosts in the UI, from the CLI, or with the API.
 {: shortdesc}

-## Managing hosts in the UI
+## Updating hosts in the UI
-{: #managing-sds-host-name-ui}
+{: #updating-sds-host-name-ui}
 {: ui}

-Use the console to manage the hosts.
+Use the console to update the hosts.
 In the console, you can complete the following actions.

 * Rename a host
 * Map volumes to a host
 * Unmap volumes for a host
-* Delete a host

 ### Renaming a host in the UI
 {: #renaming-sds-hosts-ui}